 “But what a life, to be a farmer,” my friend said and then turned to look out the window.

-The question is what does it mean to “be” something?
-And this question is certainly worth meditating over.
+The question is, What does it mean to “be” something?
+This question is certainly worth meditating over.